Sarrtt303/meet-app/ReadMe.md

  7. Using the Calendar API, a meeting event is created in the /create-meet endpoint, using the access token and refresh token as credentials.

- 8. Tailwind CSS is configured into the frontend without postcss and with react integration using, npm install -D tailwindcss npx tailwindcss init
+ 8. Tailwind CSS is configured into the frontend (no postcss) and with react integration using, npm install -D tailwindcss npx tailwindcss init